Britain's Frost not seen proposing new ideas to replace Brexit backstop

 The bloc says the backstop could be abandoned only if an alternative is found that would achieve the same ends, be legally sound and practically applicable straight away.
 It has put the onus on Johnson’s cabinet to come up with alternatives.

-The British official said London was expecting creativity and a joint endeavor from the bloc’s side.
+The British official said London was expecting creativity and a joint endeavour from the bloc’s side.

 The EU’s executive Commission - which is negotiating Brexit for the 27 other member states - complained on Tuesday that Britain was procrastinating.